userfrosting/learn/03.installation/02.requirements/02.essential-tools-for-php/docs.md

 $ npm install npm@latest -g
 ```

-UserFrosting also uses **Bower**, a frontend package manager.
+UserFrosting also uses **Yarn** and **Bower** (deprecated) for frontend dependency management.
 If you do not have this installed, don't worry!
 UserFrosting's build scripts will automatically install it for you.

 ## Coding and style standards